CH-Earth/CWARHM/README.md

 - https://github.com/Unidata/netcdf4-python/commit/d50b949ea3982a6281c6bce25d335736ad067b64

+## Disk space requirements

+Disk space requirements are largely dependent on the size of the modeling domain (in time and space) and the number of output variables saved by SUMMA.
+Minimum requirements for the Bow at Banff example are as follows:

+- SUMMA source code: < 50 MB
+- mizuRoute source code: < 50 MB
+- Initial forcing data download: < 20 MB (5 years at hourly resolution, 20 ERA5 grid cells)
+- Initial soil map download: < 500 MB (downloads a global map that is later subset to the region of interest)
+- Initial DEM data download: ~3.5 GB (downloads a 30x30 degree region that is later subset to the region of interest)
+- Initial MODIS data download: ~22 GB (downloads global data that is later subset to the region of interest)
+- SUMMA simulation: < 150 MB (18 model variables simulated with hourly timesteps but saved as daily values)
+- mizuRoute simulation: < 100 MB (both routing schemes)

+Note that data generated in intermediate steps in the workflow is saved in corresponding directories.
+Users may wish to manually delete these intermediate results if disk space is an issue.

 ## Disclaimer

 This workflow (“the program”) is licensed under the GNU GPL v3.0 license.
 You should have received a copy of the GNU General Public License along with this program.
 If not, see https://www.gnu.org/licenses/.
 Please take note of the following: